Account Verification and Identification Required To Bet Online in the UK

 Age verification is the primary reason behind the need to verify an online betting account.
 When you walk into a betting shop or a casino the cashier will visually check your appearance and will make a decision if you are under age or not.
 If they think you might be they will ask for ID to confirm this.
 The exact same process is required for an online bookie or casino, except they obviously cannot make a visual assessment, so they must ask everyone for ID, whether you look 18 or 81.

-You must be 18 to gamble in the UK and this must be verified by licensed operators in order for you to carry on betting and ultimately withdraw any funds.
+You must be 18 to gamble in the UK and this must be verified by licensed operators in order for you to deposit, bet and and ultimately withdraw any funds.
 If you are on the electoral roll at the address you provide to the bookie then this can often be checked automatically, if not you will need to send in a proof of age such as a passport.

 Fraud and Money Laundering